llvdrhau/Alquimia_Co-culture_ISPR_Optimisation-/README.md

-# BioChem
+# Co-culture fermentation model and optimisation

-% Lucas Van der Hauwaert.
+Lucas Van der Hauwaert.
 University of Santiago de Compostela.
-Spain
-% October 2021.Please contact lucas.vanderhauwaert@usc.es if you
-% intend to use this code.
+Spain October 2021.Please contact lucas.vanderhauwaert@usc.es if you intend to use this code.

 Code to develop a model of a co-culture reactor producing proprionate while implementing In-situ product removal (ISPR) by reverse enhanced